-January 2005, a pioneering year for United Bank for Africa (Ghana) Limited, as they chartered a new path of entry into Ghana, birthing a new generation of foreign banks and changing the landscape of relationship banking.
+January 2005, a pioneering year for United Bank for Africa (Ghana) Ltd, as the bank chartered a new path of entry into Ghana, birthing a new generation of foreign banks and changing the landscape of relationship banking.

 The vision and strategy of Pan-Africanism was simultaneously birthed by United Bank for Africa (UBA) Plc which until that moment was simply a leading financial service bank operating in all regions of Nigeria.
-When the subsidiary in Ghana was created, UBA then grew into group status in Sub-Saharan African region, now with presence in 20 African countries: Ghana, Benin Republic, Cote d'Ivoire, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, Congo DR, Congo Brazzaville, and Mali, as well as United Kingdom, United States of America and France.
+When the subsidiary in Ghana was created, UBA then grew into group status in Sub-Saharan African region, now with presence in 20 African countries: Ghana, Benin Republic, Cote d'Ivoire, Burkina Faso, Guinea, Chad, Cameroon, Kenya, Gabon, Tanzania, Zambia, Uganda, Liberia, Sierra-Leone, Mozambique, Senegal, Congo DR, Congo Brazzaville, and Mali, as well as United States of America, United Kingdom, France and United Arab Emirates.
 2005 was truly historic for UBA as it was in this same year it completed one of the biggest mergers in the history of Nigeria's capital markets with the business combination of Standard Trust Bank (STB) Plc and the then United Bank for Africa.

 The origin of UBA dates back to 1949 when it was first referred to as the British and French Bank Limited (BFB).
-It took over the assets and liabilities of BFB and was incorporated as a limited liability company on 23rd February, 1961 under the Compliance Ordinance (Cap 37) 1922.
+It took over the assets and liabilities of BFB and was incorporated as a limited liability company on 23 February, 1961 under the Compliance Ordinance (Cap 37) 1922.